Forecast looks like raining. Should we cancel or postpone photoshoot?Date of publication: 08 Nov 2019 | Updated: 20 Feb

 However, I must go to some details here, since I'm getting asked it A LOT.

 As a professional photographer, I always look at the weather forecast and compare it with the real situation.
-For the last 5 years (in 2019) that I live on Koh Samui, I tried about 10 different websites and over 15 applications.
+For the last 5 years (from 2014) that I live on Koh Samui, I tried about 10 different websites and over 15 applications.
 None of them helped much.